ForestAdmin/documentation/reference-guide/smart-component.md

 #### The label component

-It attach a label to another component.
+It attaches a label to another component.

 ```handlebars
 <BetaLabel